 2. Aloe Vera-

-Aloe vera is a great natural deodorant and is especially good for those with sensitive skin.
+Aloe vera is a great option for natural alternatives to deodorant and is especially good for those with sensitive skin.
 It is very soothing and gentle yet, effectively prevents/reduces odor.
 Aloe also has antibacterial and antimicrobial properties.
 Did you know that the reason your underarms smell is because of bacteria?
 It’s true, bacteria breaks down the sweat molecules, which results in the odor.
 So, by using a natural ingredient that’s antibacterial you can prevent body odor or at least lessen it.

 This is a great one to use, because you don’t have to mix any ingredients either.
 You can use fresh aloe vera from the plant, if you have one or buy a bottle of aloe vera gel.
 Just apply it straight to your underarm area.
 That’s it!